HDMI cables buying guide

 A TV's regular HDMI inputs accept video and audio signals from sources like a Blu-ray player.
 If your TV has an HDMI input with ARC (Audio Return Channel), it can also pipe sound from the TV's built-in tuner and web apps back to an ARC-compatible A/V receiver or sound bar over a single HDMI cable.
 That way, you don't have to connect a separate optical audio cable for sound.

-HDMI 2.0: Increased maximum bitrate to 18 Gbps to support new formats such as Ultra High Definition 4K video (3840 x 2160 pixels) at up to 60 frames per second.
+HDMI 2.0: Increased maximum bitrate to 18 Gbps to support new formats such as 4K Ultra HD video (3840 x 2160 pixels) at up to 60 frames per second.
 (The 1.4 spec also supports 4K video but only up to 30 frames per second.)

 HDMI 2.0 also supports up to 32 audio channels, as well as dynamic auto lip-sync, plus new extensions to the CEC control set.
 Released September, 2013.

 HDMI 2.0a: Added support for HDR (High Dynamic Range) video display.
-HDR provides enhanced picture quality by enabling greater detail for both the dark and bright parts of an image.
+HDR provides enhanced picture quality by enabling greater detail for both the dark and bright parts of an image, as well as a wider color gamut.

 The HDR information is encoded as additional metadata in HDR content such as streamed 4K video from Netflix®, or Ultra HD Blu-ray discs.
 HDMI 2.0a enables devices to transmit/receive this metadata.
 Released April, 2015.

-HDMI 2.1: Increased bandwidth capability to 48 Gbps to support a range of higher video resolutions and refresh rates, including 4K/120 and 8K/60.
+HDMI 2.1: A major upgrade, including a huge increase in bandwidth capability to 48 Gbps, to support a range of higher video resolutions and refresh rates, including 4K/120 and 8K/60.

 Cables that support the new HDMI 2.1 features will be called Ultra High Speed HDMI Cables.
 They will be backwards compatible with existing HDMI devices.
-The 2.1 specification was released in October, 2017, but the first compatible devices and cables are not expected until 2018.
+The 2.1 specification was released in October, 2017, but the first compatible devices and cables are not expected until late 2018 or early 2019.
+As of 9/18 we've not yet seen 2.1-compatible components or cables.

 Will I need a special "4K-compatible" HDMI cable?